 Now that my tastes and personal opinions have become more distinct, I finally feel like the people I have in my life now, are likely to stick around for a while.
 When previous friendships fell apart, I found value in the lessons they taught me and the various types of people I have been exposed to.
 Since having enough positive experiences, I no longer worry about not getting along with girls, because I have learned that not all girls are the same.
 Nor do I worry that every guy I meet is only looking to hit on me, because I have made incredible friends with people of all genders and sexual orientations.

-While I do not define myself by my diagnoses, I have found that I do better when the people surrounding me are understanding, forgiving and generally those who assume the best in others.
+While I do not define myself by my diagnosis, I have found that I do better when the people surrounding me are understanding, forgiving and generally those who assume the best in others.
 I hope to reflect such kind traits in my own behavior too.
 It took a lot of thinking before I was able to identify what truly matters when it comes to building friendships.
 After a few people asked me how to make friends while recovering from certain mental illnesses, I was prompted to I sit down and identify the formula, so to speak.
 Here's what I found:

 Good Friends To Those Who Have a Mental Illness Will: Have No Change In Attitude Once They Learn About Your Issue